dokester/BayesicFitting/docs/manual.md

 [Kester (2004)](./references.md/#kester2).

+<a name="intro"></a>
+## 1. Introduction

-The BayesicFitting toolbox can be used to fit data to a model *and* to find the model that fits the data best.
+BayesicFitting is a Python toolbox that can be used to fit data to a model *and* to find the model that fits the data best.
 The first goal is achieved by optimizing the parameters of the model in light of the data present.
 For the second goal the evidence is calculated, either as a Gaussian approximation, or in case of NestedSampler by integrating over the posterior.

 <a name="quickstart"></a>
 ### Quick Start